MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/commands.rst

-   "download", "Download a model trained by MFA developers", :ref:`pretrained_models` "thirdparty", "Download and validate new third party binaries", :ref:`installation` "configure", "Configure MFA to use customized defaults for command line arguments", :ref:`installation`
+   "download", "Download a model trained by MFA developers", :ref:`pretrained_models` "thirdparty", "Download and validate new third party binaries", :ref:`installation` "configure", "Configure MFA to use customized defaults for command line arguments", :ref:`configuration`

 Grapheme-to-phoneme